 Google Review Link Method 3: Google Search

-Just like a regular customers, you can conduct a quick Do a search for yourthe business on Google.
-When you find the listing, click on the “Write a review” button.
+You can also simply conduct a Google search of your business.
+When you find your business listing, click on the “Write a review” button.

 When the review window pops-up, copy the (quite lengthy) URL in the address bar on the top of the screen.
 The default string of numbers, symbols, and letters doesn’t make for an attractive URL.
 Simplify the links so that customers can easily remember them.
 Use a URL shortening tool like Bit.ly or Google’s own URL Shortener, which makes it easier to share it on social media, emails, or even receipts.